Djokovic, Nadal beat Italian teens to reach French Open QFs - WTMJ

 Earlier, 17-year-old American Coco Gauff became the youngest player since 2006 to reach the women’s quarterfinals at a Slam by overwhelming No. 25 seed Ons Jabeur 6-3, 6-1.
 Gauff now meets Barbora Krejcikova, a 6-2, 6-0 winner against Sloane Stephens, the 2017 U.S. Open champion and 2018 French Open runner-up.

-Another quarterfinal will be Maria Sakkari against defending champion Iga Swiatek.
+Another quarterfinal will be Maria Sakkari against defending champion Iga Swiatek or Marta Kostyuk.
 Sakkari eliminated 2020 runner-up Sofia Kenin 6-1, 6-3.

-Swiatek, at No. 8 the highest-seeded player left in the women’s draw, eliminated Marta Kostyuk 6-3, 6-4 and has won 22 consecutive sets at Roland Garros.

 Gauff, Krejcikova and Sakkari are three of the six women making Grand Slam quarterfinal debuts, the most at any major in the professional era.